 The NTCRS collects unwanted products from homes, offices, warehouses, or anywhere else.
 Staff will come over and pick up the items without additional charges.
 The first-ever state to implement NTCRS was the ACT.
 Later on, other states followed suit, including Western Australia, Victoria, and Queensland.
 Drop-off points for recycling are now available.

 Other types of e-waste may not be allowed under the NTCRS.
-For this reason, Australia tries to find ways to reduce any form of e-waste reaching the landfill.
+For this reason, Australia tries to find ways to reduce and recycle e-waste, ultimately stopping it from reaching landfill.